tahoe-lafs/tahoe-lafs/docs/proposed/grid-manager/managed-grid.rst

 ``````````````````````

 Takes two args: ``name pubkey``.
 The ``name`` is an arbitrary local
+identifier for the new storage node (also sometimes called "a
-identifier and the pubkey is the encoded key from a ``node.pubkey``
+petname").
+The pubkey is the encoded key from a ``node.pubkey`` file
-file in the storage-server's node directory (with no whitespace).
+in the storage-server's node directory (with no whitespace).
+For
+example, if ``~/storage0`` contains a storage-node, you might do
+something like this:

+   tahoe grid-manager --config ./gm0 add storage0 $(cat ~/storage0/node.pubkey)

 This adds a new storage-server to a Grid Manager's
 configuration.
 (Since it mutates the configuration, if you used
 ``--config -`` the new configuration will be printed to stdout).
+The
+usefulness of the ``name`` is solely for reference within this Grid
+Manager.

 tahoe grid-manager list